 Taiz, the third largest city in Yemen, is separated by a frontline.
 Yemenis are exposed to violence on a daily basis and the constant sound of shelling and gunfire crackling through the days and blaring through the nights became the norm.
 I remember at one point in January 2018, when we were hearing five explosions every minute for a period of two weeks.

 Today, the main issue for people in Taiz is still insecurity.
 Day-to-day, there’s the fear of being killed by stray gunfire or shelling into the city.
 There’s the fear of family members never returning home from work.
 Freedom of movement is far more restricted than what it was before the war and checkpoints are dotted everywhere, making it difficult for people to carry on as normal.
 You can imagine that living in these conditions is incredibly tough for the locals and as a result, I think there will be a devastating psychological footprint that lasts long after this war is over.

 Very broadly, we have seen a collapse of the secondary and tertiary healthcare systems in Yemen.
 MSF has spoken openly about this over, and over again.
-Over the last two years, public hospital staff have been paid little to no salaries, and without incentive-based support, the public health system cannot function.
+Since August 2016, public hospital staff have been paid little to no salaries, and without incentive-based support, the public health system cannot function.